 Uber hardly needs an introduction.
 Whether at home or abroad, it’s comforting to know that you can get a ride almost anywhere you find yourself.

-*Serenity Service looks after Blue Cross customers before they even leave for their trip.
+*Flight Delay Service looks after Blue Cross clients before they even leave for their trip.
 If an emergency arises during a trip, contact the emergency assistance centre.
 Blue Cross travel assistance is available 24/7.

-The Government of Canada’s Travel Smart app gives you complete access to this site https://travel.gc.ca/travelling/publications/bon-voyage-but with detailed information on everything from local climate and weather conditions to travel entry requirements.
+The Government of Canada’s Travel Smart app gives you complete access to the travel.gc.ca site with detailed information on everything from local climate and weather conditions to travel entry requirements.

 This app is my favourite for either phone or SMS texting.
 Whether you want to stay connected with folks at home or with your new-found travelling companions (with international area codes), WhatsApp makes it all very easy.

-XE Currency is updated continually in real-time, giving you the latest accurate foreign currency exchange rates.
-You can check on the exact exchange rate for the country your visiting.
+XE Currency is continually updated in real-time, giving you the latest accurate foreign currency exchange rates.
+You can check on the exact exchange rate for the country you're visiting.

 Instagram has become most people’s point of reference for photo apps.
 Whether in your day-to-day documenting of your life or while you’re travelling, the apps filters help you polish your pictures and you choose whether your profile is public or private.
 A great way to share your travel adventures with really fine-looking photos.